braylabs/m4j/README.md

 ## Known issues
 - Currently will fail to fetch Cache dependencies, might need to comment them out or install into local maven repo manually
 - `CacheGlobalStore` doesn't work on OSX, the cache driver causes core dumps
-- There are still some quirkly M code that the ANTLR grammer cannot handle
+- There is still some quirky M code that the ANTLR grammar cannot handle
 - Not all the commands/system functions are implemented nor are they fully implemented and completely compatible
 - Some forms of indirection work, others do not